 For step-by-step instructions on this recipe, watch my video tutorial below:

 - In a small pot, combine the oatmeal, cinnamon, and sweetener of choice.

 - Add in 1 cup of water and 1/4 tsp vanilla extract and bring to boil over medium/high heat.

 - Once boiling, reduce the heat to medium/low and simmer until the oats are thick, stirring contantly.
 (About 5 minutes)

 - Take off the heat and let cool for 5 minutes.

-- While the oatmeal cools, combine the cream cheese, sweetener of choice, and ¼ tsp vanilla in a small bowl.
+- While the oatmeal cools, combine the cream cheese, sweetener of choice, and 1/4 tsp vanilla in a small bowl.

 - Blend with an electric hand mixer until the mixture is light and fluffy.
 You’ll have to stop and scrape down the sides A LOT *

-- Transfer the cooked oatmeal into a bowl and stir the ½ cup of blueberries and the cream cheese mixture.
+- Transfer the cooked oatmeal into a bowl and stir the 1/2 cup of blueberries and the cream cheese mixture.